-Service level agreement (SLA) Part of a service contract where the level of service is formally defined to provide a common understanding of services, priorities, responsibilities and guarantees.
-A term often used to describe IT systems and IT solutions built and/or used Shadow IT inside organisations without formal approval from the IT department.
-Security information and event A solution to provide real-time analysis of security alerts generated by network management (SIEM) hardware and applications; also used to log security data and generate reports for compliance purposes.
+Service level agreement (SLA) a common understanding of services, priorities, responsibilities and guarantees.
+Shadow IT A term often used to describe IT systems and IT solutions built and/or used inside organisations without formal approval from the IT department.
+Security information and event management (SIEM) A solution to provide real-time analysis of security alerts generated by network hardware and applications; also used to log security data and generate reports for compliance purposes.
 Single sign-on (SSO) A mechanism whereby a single action of user authentication and authorisation permits access to multiple systems without the need to enter multiple passwords.
 Security operations centre (SOC) A business unit that deals with security issues on both an organisational and a technical level.
 Tokenisation The process of replacing a piece of sensitive data with a value that is not considered sensitive in the context of the environment in which it resides (for example, replacing an item of data with a reference to the actual data which is held in another database and hosted in a different environment).
 Uptime (See also: Availability) A measure of the time that a computer system has been available for service.
 Not to be confused with overall system availability, which will depend on a number of measures, including the uptime of individual components.
-Vulnerability management The cyclical practice of identifying, classifying, remediating and mitigating vulnérabilities.
+Vulnerability management The cyclical practice of identifying, classifying, remediating and mitigating vulnerabilities.